Nice to meet you.

 Heuristic filters are also content-based.
 They use algorithms to identify spam by rating specific words and phrases in your emails.
 Suspicious words and phrases in a message are given a higher score than other terms.
 Your email becomes spam if the total score exceeds a predefined threshold.

-Bayesian filters are one of the most advanced spam filtering systems.
+Bayesian filters are among the most advanced spam filtering systems.
 They assess the overall context of emails.
 These rule-based filters use mathematical formulas to analyze a new message’s content and compare it to previous emails from the same sender.
-Bayesian filters learn over time and become significantly more accurate at distinguishing valid and spam emails.
+Bayesian filters learn over time and become significantly more accurate at distinguishing valid from spam emails.

 Blacklist filters